Jadracka/GeodesyLibrary/Reformatting_SA_Instrument_Report/ReadME.md

 # Spacial Analyzer's Instrument Quick Report to Precise Planner Reformatter

-This Python script processes geodesy instrument reports to extract and format measurements and coordinates from input files, and outputs the results in text files.
+This Python script processes [Spatial Analyzer](https://www.kinematics.com/spatialanalyzer/)'s Instrument Quick Reports to extract and format measurements and coordinates from input files, and outputs the results in text files formatted for [Precise Planner](https://k154.fsv.cvut.cz/~stroner/PPlanner/).
 It ensures measurements are correctly formatted, coordinates are properly renamed, and all outputs are logged to a unique file.

 ## Features